 ¶ The page paper for the book is a handmade cotton sheet made by Reg Lissel in Vancouver.
 800 sheets were required for the edition, and after a number of test batches, Reg and I confirmed the weight and colour of the sheet, and he got to work for the next few months lifting and pressing.
 At the same time, I commissioned 75 sheets of a heavy handmade paper from Cave Paper in Minneapolis for the book's cover.
 This is a lovely, deep red-walnut / terracotta, and I've wanted to do something with it for years.
 The second colour ink for the book has been mixed to match this paper, both of which can be seen in the image below.
 Plenty of the ink was mixed, as the press will have to be inked up 6 or 7 times during production.

 ¶ Once printing was completed, the colophons were sent off to Ondaatje to be signed, and on their return the pages were folded and collated into book bundles to be sent off to the binder.
-The binding design has the book block (the gathered pages) sewn and glued up at the spine, then bound into a limp wrapper, the title printed in black on the front and a paper label attached to the spine.
+The binding design has the book block (the gathered pages) sewn and glued up at the spine, then bound into a limp wrapper, the title printed in black on the front.
 The book is then housed in a slipcase covered in black Japanese silk, the binding executed by Vancouver-based Alanna Simenson, who also bound the Greenboathouse Géricault & Morison and Lead, Tin & Antimony.

-¶ And so, at last, the project has wrapped up.
-Everything is currently with the binder, rushing to get copies ready in time for the CODEX International Book Fair in Berkeley, California in February.
-If you happen to be in the area, stop by our table to see the book, and you might also run into a surprise guest who might inscribe a book for you.
+¶ And so, at last, the project was wrapped up.
+Everything was rushed off to the binder to get copies ready in time for the CODEX International Book Fair in Berkeley, California in February, where the book was launched.
+By chance Michael Ondaatje happened to be in San Fransisco at the time of the fair and it was a pleasure to have him stop by our table for a few hours.

 ¶ To see images of the completed project, head back here and have a look at the slideshow.